jinghuazhao/INF/SOMAscan.md

 plates for subcohort 1 and subcohort 2, respectively.
 Laboratory technicians were blinded to the presence of pooled samples.
 This approach enabled estimation of the reproducibility of the protein assays.
-We calculated the coefficient of variation (CV) for each SOMAmer within each subcohort by dividing the standard devi- ation by the mean of the pooled plasma sample protein read-outs.
+We calculated the coefficient of variation (CV) for each SOMAmer within each subcohort by dividing the standard deviation by the mean of the pooled plasma sample protein read-outs.
 In addition to passing SomaLogic QC processes, we required SOMAmers to have a CV ≤ 20% in both subcohorts.
 Eight non-human protein targets were also excluded, leaving 3,283 SOMAmers (mapping to 2,994 unique proteins or protein complexes) for